Mozart Group: Financing

-History
+Operational history

 The Mozart Group initially trained Kyiv's civil defence force as it defended the capital.
 By the turn of the summer of 2022, Mozart was seeing increased demand for its training courses from Ukrainian units, but unable to finance the training.

-In September 2022, Mozart Group lost a key source of founding when a charity that financed civilian rescue operations decided to instead rely on cheaper Ukrainian rescue teams.
+In September 2022, Mozart Group lost a key source of funding when a charity that financed civilian rescue operations decided to instead rely on cheaper Ukrainian rescue teams.

 The Mozart Group had attracted the attention of Wagner Group head Yevgeny Prigozhin during the Battle of Bakhmut, with Mozart Group conducting training and civilian evacuation around Bakhmut while the city was being besieged by Wagner mercenaries.
 In November 2022, Prigozhin alleged that Mozart Group had taken command of a Ukrainian brigade, describing the Mozart Group as "American mercenaries".
 Mozart Group's website suffered a denial-of-service attack shortly after Prigozhin's remarks which were amplified in Russian media.
 Milburn subsequently said Wagner PMC may be targeting Mozart Group volunteers, noting that multiple hotels where Mozart Group volunteers had been lodging were targeted with missile strikes.
 Milburn also said that he is in regular contact with Ukrainian intelligence and military official regarding the threat posed by Wagner PMC.

 In November 2022, Intelligence Online reported that Mozart intends to transform into a conventional for-profit private military contractor, and expand its operations to other countries (the later claim being confirmed by Mozart's COO).

 By November 2022, Mozart Group was running critically low on funds, with its leadership deciding to work without pay.
 In December 2022, Milburn expressed concern that Mozart Group may run short on funds in early 2023.

 In December 2022, The National, a Middle East English-language news outlet based in Abu Dhabi, reported - citing an anonymous Western security source operating in Ukraine - that military training of Ukrainian troops conducted by Mozart Group was greatly contributing to Ukrainian military capabilities.
 As a result, Mozart Group members found themselves on a Wagner PMC kill list, with Milburn designated as the prime target.